yAOwzers/tp/docs/DeveloperGuide.md

 ii.
 Test case: `done 1`
 Expected: First task should be marked as done in the tasklist.
 iii.
 Test case: `done 0`
-Expected: An error messsage will be printed in the command line interface.
+Expected: An error messsage along with a formatting guideline message will be printed in the command line interface.
 iv.
 Other incorrect done commands to try: `done`, `done x` (where x is larger than the number of tasks in the tasklist)
-Expected: An error messsage will be printed in the command line interface.
+Expected: An error messsage along with a formatting guideline message will be printed in the command line interface.

 #### 2.4 Tagging a Task

 2.4.1.
 Tagging an existing task in the tasklist.
 i.
 Prerequistes: User must be in the Timetable mode.
 Enter `mode /t` command to enter Timetable mode.
 List all tasks in the tasklist using the `list` command.
 There must be existing tasks in the list.
 ii.
-Test case: `tag 1 schoolWork`
+Test case: `tag 1 /tschoolWork`
 Expected: Task in index 1 of the tasklist is tagged with a tag 'schoolWork'.
 iii.
 Test case: `tag 1`
 Expected: An error message along with a formatting guideline message will be printed in the command line interface.